SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 No stamp duty in Victoria for Legal Consolidated SMSF Deeds

-No duty assessment is required for Legal Consolidated SMSF deeds that establish or amend the SMSF.
+No duty assessment is required for Legal Consolidated SMSF deeds that amend the SMSF in this way.
 See section 39 Duties Act 2000 (Vic).
-You do not need to lodge our deeds for stamping.
+You do not need to generally lodge these deeds for stamping.

 How much stamp duty is payable on a Queensland SMSF Deed and variations?

-When you build on Legal Consolidated’s website SMSF Deeds and SMSF Deed Updates there is no stamp duty.
+There is no stamp duty when you build on Legal Consolidated’s website SMSF Deeds and SMSF Deed Updates.
 And you do not need to lodge such Legal Consolidated deeds for duty.
 See sections 9 and 10 Duties Act 2001 (QLD).
-If you are moving cash or stamp dutiable property into or out of the SMSF then you will need to pay stamp duty.
-But, as to the Legal Consolidated SMSF deeds themselves, they are not dutiable.
+You must pay stamp duty if you are moving cash or stamp-dutiable property into or out of the SMSF.
+But, as to the Legal Consolidated SMSF deeds themselves, they are not usually dutiable.

-The stamping of Western Australian SMSF deeds and variations
+The stamping of Western Australian SMSF deeds of variations

 No duty assessment is necessary for Legal Consolidated SMSF Deeds and deeds that amend an SMSF deed.
 See the Duties Act 2008 (WA).
 You do not need to lodge our deeds for stamping.